sudiptasish/flash-game/README.md

 But even with all this, it was still far from reality, as to how a backend server could directly interact with javascript.
 In 2011, **WebSocket** was standardized, thus opening a new era of javascript to server communication and vice versa.

 In online game, the response from one player has to be rapidly transmitted to other players (sitting in different region) of the table.
 WebSocket helps us doing that.
 When a player places a bid, that event is quickly transferred to other players, so that they can act accordingly.
 The game server was written in late **2015**.
 I do not have a plan to commercialize it yet.

+## How to Setup

-So if you want to have some fun time, download the libraries, deploy them in the WebServer (e.g., Tomcat) that has support for **WebSocket**, configure the schema by running the table script present in the **db/script** directory.
+If you want to have some fun time, download the libraries, deploy them in the WebServer (e.g., Tomcat) that has support for **WebSocket**, configure the schema by running the table script present in the **db/script** directory.
 Right now I am using **Derby Database** (pure java db and easily portable).
 I might shift to MySql for better scalability.

 Happy Gaming !